Ditectrev/AWS-Certified-Solutions-Architect-Associate-SAA-C03-Practice-Tests-Exams-Questions-Answers/README.md

 - [x] Use two SQS queues, one for high priority messages, the other for default priority.
 Transformation instances first poll the high priority queue; if there is no message, they poll the default priority queue.
 - [ ] Use a single SQS queue.
 Each message contains the priority level.
 Transformation instances poll high-priority messages first.

-### When you view the block device mapping for your instance, you can see only the EBS volumes, not the instance store volumes.
+### True or False: When you view the block device mapping for your instance, you can see only the EBS volumes, not the instance store volumes.

 - [ ] Depends on the instance type.
 - [ ] False.